 Calling the roll

 Here’s the “Team CHERET” filmmaking workflow when the set is prepared and everyone is ready for action.
-A lot of you may think that this is totally overkill but it is how I’ve been doing it on set for the last 7 years on 75+ film productions.
+A lot of you may think that this is totally overkill but it is how I’ve been doing it on set for the last 7 years on 375+ film productions with 50+ productions per year and counting.
 And I follow this basic chain of calls on set even if I’m filming all by myself.
 It’s a built in checklist so nothing goes south during a production.
 Need I mention that the rest of the filmmaking industry is almost on the same standard?

 So here goes: